Science Traveler Series by J.L. Greger

 A section on “Science and History Behind the Story” after the novel includes relevant scientific references.

 Review by Anonymous but posted on Amazon: This novel is as current as the headlines, as exciting as a Bond adventure and as realistic as a documentary.
 One thing it never is boring!
 The characters are three-dimensional and Sara is someone you care about from the beginning.
 You even come to care about a person only identified as “F”, the subject of a rescue from Iran – who may be carrying plans for their nuclear production sites.
 The plotting is tight, the scientific references accurate and the editing very well done.
-I will definitely be looking for more books by J L Greger.
+I will be looking for more books by J L Greger.

 Review by Susan Fox, PhD.
 Nurse: Nonstop suspense flavored with cultural and scientific facts.
 I read it in record time and am looking forward to the next installment.